opendaylight/controller/docs/dev-guide.rst

   contain the leaf nodes modified instead of the entire subscription subtree.
   This can help in reducing the size of the notifications.

+:odl-skip-notification-data:
+  If this parameter is set to "true", create and update notifications will only contain modified leaf nodes without data.
+  This can help in reducing the size of the notifications.

 The expected response status is 200 OK and response body should be empty.
 You will get your WebSocket location from **Location** header of response.
 For example in our particular toaster example location header